YingruWuGit/HiCKey/README.md

 - "nijchr16.txt" is a Human ES Cell Normalized Hi-C Matrix downloaded from Ren Lab (http://chromosome.sdsc.edu/mouse/hi-c/download.html).

 - "nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their indices (0 based).
-The first column is row index, the second column is column index and the thrid column is count read.
+The first column is row indices, the second column is column indices and the thrid column is count reads.

 - "chr21_50kb.RAWobserved" is one of the unnormalized HiC matrices with resolution 50k produced by Rao (2015) and downloaded from the Gene Expression Omnibus (GEO) database (http://www.ncbi.nlm.nih.gov/geo/).
 It is in list form similar with "nijchr16_list.txt", just its indices are multiplied by resolution.